rcpch/digital-growth-charts-server/docs/developer/react-component.md

 !!! example "Requests for additional functionality in props"
     In time, more props can be added if users request them.
 If you have requests, please post issues on our [GitHub](https://github.com/rcpch/digital-growth-charts-react-component-library/issues) or get involved to contribute as below.

+## Troubleshooting

+### Circular import errors

+Victory Charts are a dependency (see below), built on top of D3.js.
+On build, it is likely you will get an error relating to circular dependencies for some files in the d3-interpolate module.
+This issue is logged [here](https://github.com/d3/d3-interpolate/issues/58).

 ## Contributing

 See [Contributing](../developer/contributing.md) for information on how to get involved in the project.